OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 > Note that the use of non-public APIs is not permitted on the App Store, that's why we don't even test these but we are allowed to use them for our dynamic analysis.

-##### Using IDB

-For this you can also use [IDB](https://www.idbtool.com/ "IDB"):

-- Start IDB, connect to your device and select the target app.
-You can find details in the [IDB documentation](https://www.idbtool.com/documentation/setup.html "IDB Setup").
-- Go to the **URL Handlers** section.
-In **URL schemes**, click **Refresh**, and on the left you'll find a list of all custom schemes defined in the app being tested.
-You can load these schemes by clicking **Open**, on the right side.
-By simply opening a blank URI scheme (e.g., opening `myURLscheme://`), you can discover hidden functionality (e.g., a debug window) and bypass local authentication.

 ##### Using Needle

 Needle can be used to test custom URL schemes, the following module can be used to open the URLs (URIs):